Walking is the best form of exercise you can do for your health.

 Do it for a few weeks along with eating good foods (along with some cheat meals) and the weight will drop off assuming that’s your goal.

-It helps reduce your risk of chronic diseases
+Walking helps reduce your risk of chronic diseases

 Studies have shown that walking prevents hypertension, type II diabetes and cholesterol.